proycon/LaMachine/README.md

 ===========================

-Once you have a LaMachine running in whatever form, just run ``lamachine-update.sh`` to update everything again.
+Once you have a LaMachine running in whatever form, just run ``lamachine-update.sh`` to update everything again, it takes all of the parameters the normal bootstrap script takes as well (see section: Parameters).

-The ``lamachine-update.sh`` script is also used to install additional *optional* software, pass the optional software as a parameter (multiple are allowed, or just used the ``all`` parameter to install all optional software):
+The ``lamachine-update.sh`` script is also used to install additional *optional* software, pass the optional software as a parameter (multiple are allowed, or just used the ``all`` parameter to install all optional software).
+Note that additional software does not work if you bootstrapped LaMachine in the ``minimal`` configuration.

  * ``tscan`` - Compile and install tscan (will download about 1GB in data), also installs Alpino (another 1GB)
  * ``valkuil`` - Valkuil Spelling Corrector (for Dutch)
  * ``foliaentity`` - Named entity linker
  * ``alpino`` - [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/), a dependency parser and tagger for Dutch (about 1GB)
+ * ``kaldi`` - [Kaldi](https://github.com/kaldi-asr/kaldi), open source speech recognition toolkit (several GB!, experimental!).
+You can use extra parameters ``kaldisource=`` to set the source repository of kaldi (defaults to https://github.com/kaldi-asr/kaldi) and ``kaldibranch=`` to set the git branch (defaults to master).

 Note that for the docker version, you can pull a new docker image using ``docker pull proycon/lamachine`` instead.
 If you do use ``lamachine-update.sh`` with docker, you most likely will want to ``docker commit`` your container afterwards to preserve the update!